 Don’t forget that standard deviation measures the absolute variability of a data set’s distribution.
 When you divide the covariance values by the standard deviation, it essentially scales the value down to a limited range of -1 to +1.
 This is precisely the range of the correlation values.

-To fully understand covariance and correlation, we need to define the terms mathematically.
+To fully understand covariance vs. correlation, we need to define the terms mathematically.

 The covariance of two variables (x and y) can be represented as cov(x,y).
 If E[x] is the expected value or mean of a sample ‘x,’ then cov(x,y) can be represented in the following way: